ceph/ceph/doc/rados/operations/crush-map.rst

 cluster.
 For a detailed discussion of CRUSH, see `CRUSH - Controlled, Scalable, Decentralized Placement of Replicated Data`_

-.. _CRUSH - Controlled, Scalable, Decentralized Placement of Replicated Data: http://ceph.com/papers/weil-crush-sc06.pdf

-CRUSH Maps contain a list of :abbr:`OSDs (Object Storage Devices)`, a list of 'buckets' for aggregating the devices into physical locations, and a list of rules that tell CRUSH how it should replicate data in a Ceph cluster's pools.
+CRUSH maps contain a list of :abbr:`OSDs (Object Storage Devices)`, a list of 'buckets' for aggregating the devices into physical locations, and a list of rules that tell CRUSH how it should replicate data in a Ceph cluster's pools.
 By reﬂecting the underlying physical organization of the installation, CRUSH can model—and thereby address—potential sources of correlated device failures.
 Typical sources include physical proximity, a shared power source, and a shared network.
 By encoding this information into the cluster map, CRUSH placement policies can separate object replicas across different failure domains while still maintaining the desired distribution.
-For example, to address the possibility of concurrent failures, it may be desirable to ensure that data replicas are on devices in  different shelves, racks, power supplies, controllers, and/or physical locations.
+For example, to address the possibility of concurrent failures, it may be desirable to ensure that data replicas are on devices using different shelves, racks, power supplies, controllers, and/or physical locations.

 When you create a configuration file and deploy Ceph with ``mkcephfs``, Ceph generates a default CRUSH map for your configuration.
 The default CRUSH map is fine for your Ceph sandbox environment.
 However, when you deploy a large-scale data cluster, you should give significant consideration to developing a custom CRUSH map, because it will help you manage your Ceph cluster, improve performance and ensure data safety.

-For example, if an OSD goes down, a CRUSH Map can help you can locate the physical data center, room, row and rack of the host with the failed OSD in the event you need to use onsite support or replace hardware.
+For example, if an OSD goes down, a CRUSH map can help you can locate the physical data center, room, row and rack of the host with the failed OSD in the event you need to use onsite support or replace hardware.